 It’s happening again in 2020.
 A bloke who hasn’t got the same fanfare as others is Ligi Sao, yet in his opening two games as a Hull FC player he’s been absolutely sublime.

 Sao is known for that engine and it never stops.
-He’s played huge minutes, starting both games at prop before moving to loose man.
+He’s played huge minutes, starting both games at prop before moving to loose forward.
 He’s full of energy, eats up ground and works hard in defence.
-Looks a solid signing so far.
+He looks a solid signing so far.